-- Goethe
+-Goethe

-f I had only known how much J'ARMing could relieve my pain, ease my mental tensions, help me lose weight, and feel so good," said Ron, "I would have started J'ARMing many years ago."
+"IF I HAD ONLY KNOWN HOW MUCH J'ARMING COULD RELIEVE MY pain, ease my mental tensions, help me lose weight, and feel so good," said Ron, "I would have started J'ARMING many years ago."

-Ron became so enthusiastic about teaching the self-stewardship of good health that he developed a "healthy pleasure" university at his "Over 55" condominium complex.
+Ron became so enthusiastic about teaching the self-steward-ship of good health that he developed a "healthy pleasure" university at his "Over 55" condominium complex.
 Ron tells his students that to get a J'ARM major, one needs to take Basic J'ARM, Intermediate J'ARM, and an Advanced J'ARM Honors course.
-This chapter offers more details on each stage of the J'ARMing curriculum.
+This chapter offers more details on each stage of the J'ARMING curriculum.